allweonedev/presentation-ai/DEPLOY-EASYPANEL.md

    - Builder: Dockerfile
    - Root: repository root
    - Port: 3000
+3. Either:
+   - Persist SQLite: set `DATABASE_URL=file:/data/dev.db` and mount a volume at `/data`, or
-3. Create a Postgres service; copy its internal connection string to the App’s `DATABASE_URL`.
+   - Use Postgres: create a Postgres service and set its connection string to `DATABASE_URL`.
 4. Fill in env vars and Deploy.
 5. (One-time) Run `pnpm prisma db push` to create tables.